Which industries are currently implementing NDR technology for security?

 - Clearer reporting for leadership

-And most importantly, stronger network traffic analysis that drives real decisions not just more data.
+And most importantly, stronger network traffic analysis that drives real decisions not just more data enabled by NDR technology.

 Proactive Network Threat Detection with NetWitness® NDR